spectralDNS/shenfun/docs/source/kuramatosivashinsky.rst

 where :math:`N` is chosen as an even positive integer and :math:`\boldsymbol{l} = (-N/2,
 -N/2+1, \ldots, N/2-1)`.
 And now, since :math:`\Omega` is a
-two-dimensional domain, we can create a tensor product of two such bases:
+two-dimensional domain, we can create a tensor product of two such one-dimensional
+spaces:

 .. math::
    :label: eq:Wn